Love it or hate it, almost all landscape artists want to paint trees, woods and grass realistically.

 I’m using a mix of Burnt Umber, Ultramarine Blue and a touch of Phthalo Green (Yellow Shade)

-Pro tip: Shadow mapping can be handy when sketching with a pen to notice the shadow pattern in the subject before you begin the painting.
+Pro tip: Shadow mapping can be handy when sketching with a pen to notice the subject’s shadow pattern before you begin the painting.

-Using some Cadmium Yellow Light straight from the tube I add a couple of dashes to the centre of the painting.
+Using some Cadmium Yellow Light straight from the tube I add a couple of dashes to the painting’s centre.

-I then mute this yellow down with a little Burnt Umber to paint in the pattern of the light mid tones.
+I then mute this yellow down with a little Burnt Umber to paint in the light mid-tones pattern.

 Step 5. – Painting the tree line mid-tones

-Mixing Ultramarine Blue and Cadmium Yellow Light gives a lovely deep blue green that is painted as the mid-tone on the tree line, amazingly the colour is still quite close in tone to the shadow value even though the landscape is in bright sunshine.
+Mixing Ultramarine Blue and Cadmium Yellow Light gives a lovely deep blue-green painted as the mid-tone on the tree line, amazingly the colour is still quite close in tone to the shadow value even though the landscape is in bright sunshine.

-By introducing a few touches of a red/pink (mixed using Permanent Alizarin Crimson & Titanium White) will help to make the green appear greener.
+Introducing a few touches of a red/pink (mixed using Permanent Alizarin Crimson & Titanium White) will help make the green appear greener.
 This is due to the effects of simultaneous contrast.

 Simultaneous contrast, identified by Michel Eugène Chevreul, influences our perceptions of tone and colour when two different objects affect each other.
 The effect is most apparent when you have subjects that are complementary colours (such as red and green)